adesh-nsurely/firebase-auth-mcve/README.md

 - When multiple users are created simultaneously and custom claims are set on these users, the claims are not reflected on some users
 - When a single user is created at a time, the issue does not seem to occur
 - This issue does not seem to be occurring with all firebase accounts.
-We have 2 firebase accounts, onc created 2 years back and one created recently.
+We have 2 firebase accounts, onc created 2 years back and one created recently (2-3 months old).
 The issue only occurs on the newly created firebase account

 ## Setup